8.8 Expectorants

 Indication for Use

-Expectorants are used for a productive cough and for loosening mucus from the respiratory tract. it is used as an OTC medication to loosen secretions, and also as a prescription for chronic bronchitis.
+Expectorants are used for a productive cough and for loosening mucus from the respiratory tract.
+It is used as an OTC medication to loosen secretions, and also as a prescription for chronic bronchitis.

 Nursing Considerations